UK's FTSE lifted by hopes of Greek deal, bid speculation

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, June 22 (Reuters) - Britain’s benchmark FTSE 100 equity index rallied on Monday as bid speculation boosted media group Sky and utility Severn Trent , while hopes of a Greek debt deal lifted stock markets worldwide.
+LONDON, June 22 (Reuters) - Britain’s benchmark equity index rallied on Monday as bid speculation boosted media group Sky and utility Severn Trent, while hopes of a Greek debt deal lifted stock markets worldwide.

 Volatility on the FTSE, a crude measure of investor concern, was down 1.5 points, having hit a three-week low in early trade.